dzsnet/saltstack-docker-training/README.md

 # Saltstack docker container for training and testing

 The image contains the master and the minion as well.
+The configuration does not expose ports 4505/4506 as it is only for testing within the container and it is not meant for production environments.

 Run ``docker_image_create``